Learn about actual and potential costs

 Evaluate major factors to mitigate risk

 Supply chain risk is moderate overall for water well drilling services.
 Moderate upstream risk stems from mining equipment wholesalers and manufacturers.
-Recent droughts in the West region have increased demand for water well drilling equipment, particularly in California, the nation’s largest producer of agricultural goods.
-As a result, prices for...
+Droughts during the period in the West region have increased demand for water well drilling equipment, particularly in California, the nation's largest producer of agricultural goods.
+As a result,...
 Subscribe to learn more.